 Calcium Polystyrene Sulfonate or or Calcium Polystyrene Sulphonate BP Grade Manufacturers, with SDS GHS MSDS Sheet

 Supplier, Manufacturer, Exporter of Calcium Polystyrene Sulfonate, Muby Chemicals of Mubychem Group, established in 1976, is the original manufacturers of Specialty Chemicals, Pharmaceutical Excipient, Fragrance Food & Flavor chemicals, Reagent Grade Chemicals, Shale Gas Fracturing Chemicals in India.
 Mubychem Group has several manufacturing facilities spread across Western India and world wide contacts and toll manufacturers.
-We are exporting globally to countries like USA, Canada, Europe, UAE, South Africa, Tanzania, Kenya, Egypt, Nigeria, Cameroon, Uganda, Turkey, Mexico, Brazil, Chile, Argentina, Dubai, Korea, Vietnam, Thailand, Malaysia, Indonesia, Australia, China, Germany, France, Italy, Portugal etc.
+We are exporting globally to countries like USA, Canada, Europe, UAE, South Africa, Tanzania, Kenya, Egypt, Nigeria, Cameroon, Uganda, Turkey, Mexico, Brazil, Chile, Peru, Argentina, Dubai, Korea, Vietnam, Thailand, Malaysia, Indonesia, Australia, China, Germany, France, Italy, Portugal etc.

 The products are offered as per required specifications and in correct shape and size in mm or meshs or microns as specified by the buyer.

 The participating units have one or more accreditations like FDA - cGMP and GLP approval, ISO-9001 Certified, "REACH" Registered, ISO-14001, ISO/IEC 17025, ISO-22000, FSSC 22000, ISO 45001, Kosher Certified, Halal Certified, HACCP, FSSAI.
 We offer Commercial Pure & IP BP EP Ph Eur USP NF JP FCC Food Grade Analytical Reagent Grades of Chemicals